 Kenya boasts some of the highest concentration of wildlife, especially during the peak season of July – September.
 The Mara was teeming with animals when we were there.
 Lions, leopards, cheetahs, spotted hyenas, crocodiles, jackals, elephants, giraffes, zebras, topis, gazelles and of course the ever present wildebeest were some of the animal species that we saw.

 Extensive range of great accommodation options

 The Masai Mara has been welcoming tourists for years and as such, has an extensive range of options to suit all budgets.
-We stayed at the Porini Lion Camp (on an all inclusive basis) for 4 nights and loved our time there.
+We stayed at the Porini Lion Camp for 4 nights and loved our time there.
 Read our separate post on accommodation options (Part 2).